giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 ![alt text](readme_resources/key-methods-list-set-map.png)

 ## Generics types
-This section resume the basics aspects of generic types comparing the way to work with collections on pre-Java 5 and Java 5+.
+This section resume the basics aspects of generic types comparing the way how collections work before and after Java 5.
-It is the best way to understand the how it works and why this topic is a bit complicated.
+It is necessary to understand deeply this complicated topic.

-> The exam includes questions about generic code, nongenerics code and what happen when they are mixed.
+> The exam includes questions about generic/nongenerics collections and what happen when they are mixed.

-First of all, we need to understand the crucial differences between generic and nongenerics collections, then we will be ready to learn how to mix them.
+First of all, we need to understand the crucial differences between generic and nongeneric collections, then we will be ready to learn how to mix them.

 **Before Java 5**